Intrinsic Sliced Wasserstein Distances for Comparing Collections of Probability Distributions on Manifolds and Graphs: Hypothesis Testing

-where the function $H$ has a known form described in \cite{HarmonicP}.
 Another approach for combining $p$-values is the Cauchy combination test \cite{CauchyP}, but in our numerical experiments we found that the Cauchy combination approach encounters problems when any of the $p$-values is very close to $1$, which can happen in our setting due to the form of the embedding $\eta_{D}$.
-Therefore, in contrast to \cite{AKME}, for our problem the harmonic mean combination approach is the only appropriate choice.
+Therefore, in contrast to \citet{AKME}, for us the harmonic combination is the only appropriate choice.

-Next, we establish that the proposed approach controls the size of the test.
-Since $\{X_{i}\}_{i=1}^{N_{1}}$ can be seen to be i.i.d. from $\eta_{D}\#P$, we have that the sample mean $\bar{X}$ is asymptotically distributed as the $D$-dimensional multivariate normal distribution $\mathcal{N}(\M_{\eta_{D}\#P},\mathrm{Cov}[\eta_{D}\#P]/N_{1})$.
-Indeed, due to the compactness of the underlying space $\X$ and the way $\eta_{D}$ is constructed, the image of the embedding $\eta_{D}$ is a bounded subset of $\R^{D}$.
-Thus, the Central Limit Theorem \cite{CLT_Ref} can be used to deduce the asymptotic normality.
-Due to independence of the samples, we have: